TaylorJC/mapbasic-lang/README.md

-# mapbasic-lang README
+# MapBasic-Lang

-Mapbasic-Lang is a lanaguage extension for the MapBasic language which includes syntax and semantic highlighting.
-A number of MapBasic functions are included and will appear with a distinct format to inform the user they are built-in.
+Mapbasic-Lang is a Visual Studio Code lanaguage extension for the MapBasic language which includes syntax and semantic highlighting.
+Snippets exist for declaring ``Sub`` and ``Function`` blocks, declaring variables using ``Dim`` and ``Global``, as well as all of the standard flow control statements.

+## Install
+You can install the MapBasic language extension from the [Visual Studio Code marketplace.](https://marketplace.visualstudio.com/items?itemName=JeremyCrain.mapbasic-lang)